SPH73/Santorini-nail-bar/README.md

 ##### UX

+**As an existing cient, I want to be able to see what appointment days/times are available and choose to suit my schedule.
+I don't want to have to wait or call to make an appointment and I prefer to book a regular spot so they I can plan around my schedule.**

+The booking button allows this type of user to do this effectively the moment they open the webpage up.
+Also an existing user I might want to ask the nail technician about something and the contact form provides them with contact information and a contact form to do this quickly and easily.

+**As a potential client, I am looking to find a nail bar near me that is recommended by others.
+I want to see for myself what to expect from my nail treatment in respect of quality and trend.
+As I haven't met the nail technican yet, I am looking to see if I will like the mail technician and whether I think I will be able to establish rapport with them before I make an appointment.**

+This type of user can achieve all this because the site shows a sample of the nail bar owners portfolio in the gallery which shows genuine samples of work done and the testimonials give verifiable recommendations as they mention where they were made and as the social media links are in the footer they can go directly there.

+The about section provides this user with a feel for the nail technicians personality so they decide whether they feel comfortable before actually making an appointment.
+If so, they can go ahead and make a booking using the button located above the contact section.
+If this user still wishes to find out something else frst, they can ask using the contact form, which also lets them know the form as been received with a submit notification.
+In addition, they can also use the calendar icon in the footer button.
+As the navigation is sticky they can easily navigate back to the gallery or the home section where there is another booking button.

+**I am a user that offers a complimentary service and I would like to find a nail bar that would be interested in joining forces with me.**

+The website makes it easy for this user to connect with the owner or make a request by using the contact section and/or form and to connect on social media using the footer icons.

-Since the audience is expected to be of varying ability, albeit mostly tech savvy, my aim in the design was simplicity, creating an intuitive site that provides easy access to the main purpose - the information or feature the user is looking for.
+Since the audience is expected to be of varying ability and need, albeit mostly tech savvy, my aim in the design was simplicity, creating an intuitive site that provides easy access to their main purpose - the information or feature the user is looking for.
 I have made the sections visually distinguishable and separate from each other using a colour palette generated from a portion of the header (logo) image using [PaletteGenerator](https://palettegenerator.com/).
 ![Color Sample](assets/images/color-sample.PNG)

 The colours are light where necessary and dark where possible to blend with the header image logo.
-I have been concerned primarily with making the booking buttons stand out and seem obvious for visually impaired users while maintaing the soft appearance created by the colour palette and also to avoid the need for too much scrolling to reach the highest priority content.
-The navigation remains sticky so that returning to the top, or a different section, is easy.
+I have been concerned primarily with making the booking buttons stand out and seem obvious for visually impaired users because I wanted to create a soft appearance created by the use of colour.
+I also tried to avoid the need for too much scrolling to reach the highest priority content for each user type.
+The navigation position is sticky so that it is always in view making it easy to go somewhere else; to the top, or a different section.

 The fonts chosen for this site were taken from [Google Fonts](https://fonts.google.com/).
-They were selected as they are simple, easy to read and quick to load.
+They were selected as they are simple, clear and easy to read and quick to load.

-For users that may not necessarily be wanting to make an appointment on their first visit but are instead looking for credibility or out of curisoity, I have added three sections.
-A **Testimonials** section; set as a blockquote card carousel on a mobile device but as a card column from medium screens.
+For users that may not necessarily be wanting to make an appointment on their first visit but are instead looking for credibility or out of curiosity, I have added three sections.
+A **Testimonials** section; set as a blockquote card carousel on a mobile device but as a card column on a tablet and desktop.
 An **About** section introduces the owner.
 This section gives credibilty and presents the owners capability and qualifications in an understated manner while emphasising her passion in her work and finally, a **Contact** section with a contact form along with contact information.
-I mention here that although I could have added a map, I resisted doing so from a safety perspective as this I consider to be sensitive information since this is a home-based business.
+I mention here that although I could have added a map, I resisted doing so from a safety perspective as this I consider to be sensitive information for a home-based business.

-Between the About and Contact sections is another booking button for users that have been satisfied and are ready to book an appointment.

 Throughout the development I have switched up and down screen sizes using Chrome dev tools to see how I can improve the user experience, based on a mobile-first approach.
 The owner believes that a large portion of her users are likely to access the site mostly on a mobile device for the purpose of easily booking an appointment and to browse the gallery for ideas; however as many people use desktops at work, the potential was also considered for users to access it during working hours.

 The most obvious thing a user will see first on their mobile is a booking button, as the 'welcome' message appears only on medium size screens and above.
-The button will open up a new tab to the owners [Setmore](https://www.setmore.com/) scheduling account.
+The button will take the user to the owners [Setmore](https://www.setmore.com/) scheduling account opening up in a new browser window.

-The gallery is presented in a carousel on all screen sizes as this allows for the quantity of content to increase without affecting layout or cause the need to scroll.

 #### Features